 TTFB should be as quick as you can possibly make it.
 As mentioned above, TTFB is correlated with search rankings and that study found ranking differences on TTFB greater than half a second.
 Along the same lines, KeyCDN recommends notes that the average is typically 200-500 ms (.2 to .5 seconds) and that anything over half a second is considered slow.

-Again, those are in general recommendations.
-With all of these metrics, it depends on exactly how the speed is affecting visitors as to whether or not load times greater than these recommendations really present a critical problem for your website.
+Again, those are general recommendations.
+With all of these metrics, it depends on exactly how the website’s speed is affecting visitors as to whether or not load times greater than these recommendations really present a critical problem for your website.
 As well, the more competitive your search rankings, the faster all of these metrics should be.

 In 2010, Google made speed a factor they use to help determine where a website should rank in search results.
 As of the summer of 2018, Google incorporated this same speed factor into its mobile search algorithm.
 As of 2020, Google has incorporated those speed requirements into Core Web Vital metrics.
-These requirements can influence your search rankings and you want to make sure you are as close to these requirements as is possible.
+These requirements can influence your search rankings and you want to make sure you are as close to these requirements as possible.

 - First Input Delay (FID).
 FID should be 100 ms or less.
 Anything greater than 300 ms is cause for greater concern.
 If you have a fast server (measured by TTFB) and if the code is light (measured by, among other things, Start Render), then your server should hopefully be able to respond quickly to visitor interactions.

 - Interaction to Next Paint (INP).
 The longest INP observed should be under 200ms to be considered Good.
 Only click, tap, and key press interactions are observed.
 Scrolling and hovering interactions are not observed (currently).
 Similar to FID, you can improve INP by ensuring the server responds quickly and that the code is optimized to respond quickly to a visitor’s interactions.